derekvogt3/swizzle-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Before starting, run the backend at django link......
+Before starting, run the backend at django link.....

 ## Available Scripts